A Diverse Family of Learners that Seek to Challenge the Whole Child Through Innovation

 Going to kindergarten is an important step for your child.
 It will help them learn skills that they will build on throughout their life.
 In kindergarten your child will grow academically, socially, and emotionally.
 Their ability to think, use and recognize language and their fine motor skills will be developed through instruction, play, art, dance, music, movement and interacting with others.

-**Mrs. Prevatte would like to note that this year she is requesting that students not bring bookbags to school for 2020-2021**
+**Mrs. Prevatte would like to note that this year she is requesting that students not bring bookbags to school for 2020-2021, except on Fridays**

 1st grade is a year of important transitions; children leave behind much of the play of preschool and kindergarten and dive into developing deeper academic skills.
 1st graders progress from having beginner reading and writing skills to becoming beginning readers and writers, as they read and write more with greater comprehension and ability.